A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 My father and I were only two of five people in the theater, and I absolutely loved this film.
 It's a complete head trip and that's obviously Gilliam's intention, to make the audience feel as if they're experiencing the ongoing head trip that Gonzo & the Doctor experience.
 Johnny Depp and Benicio Del Toro are smartly cast in the go-for-broke roles here.
 Gilliam didn't so much as understand Thompson's book but fully embrace it with a stream of consciousness narrative that's filtered through Thompson's Gonzo surrogate.

-Such a good film with such a satisfying ending.
-The idea that one man tries so hard to appease a group of men completely immune to him as a person, but just a wimp they can push around.
+Such a good film with such a satisfying ending but a brutal one nonetheless.
+The idea that one man tries reasoning with a group of savages, only to realize, it's fruitless when all they do is push him around.
 But when the harassment elevates to a level of relentless wrongdoing, that there's no turning back for either the hoodlums or the wimp when he decides to use brain over brawn.
 Deeply controversial during it's release, Sam Peckinpah's movie is a classic examination on themes of intellect and masculinity.
 Hoffman is damn fine in the part as David Sumner, because it's so frustrating to see the man, who can't see the forest through the trees until he finally does.
-There's little to be said except "It's about time." when he exacts revenge upon the hoodlums when he's the one finally holding the cards.
-It's such a great example of brain versus brawn, when you mess with the wrong people you've judged from the start.
-In this case, the ignorant hoodlums versus the calculating academic.
+The irony is almost poetic when David, in some strange way, finally realizes his wit is far stronger than the group of hoodlums together.
+The ending just showcases the real nature of what people do in desperate situations.
+To watch the dumber-than-dogshit thugs out of their element when they become casualties of David's calculating brilliance, is just genuinely great.

+For San Francisco is this trio of 90's era films, all entertaining in their own way.
 I love this film.
 I just do.
 I remembered catching it in theaters to a sold out show, and uncomfortably sat at the front row looking up.
 But it's such a strong film and it managed to squeeze by in theaters.
 Unfortunately thrillers this taut, don't get made that often, especially with a film starring Michael Douglas, directed by David Fincher.
 I guess it was said that Seattle was an alternate location in which to set the film.
 But Fincher wanted San Francisco (he's from the Bay Area) and preferred the old money feel to San Francisco.
-Often enough, San Francisco is depicted almost as an Eden-like cinematic postcard that a rare film like "The Game" dares to explore it's more lurid side.
+Often enough, San Francisco is depicted almost as an Eden-like cinematic postcard that a rare film like "The Game" dares to explore its more lurid side.
 Notable exceptions being "Sucker Free City", "Zodiac', "48 Hours" and this film.
 For me, it's the cinematography of this film that I really loved, and that unnervingly creepy sequence where Douglas' character finds himself back in his mansion to the tune of Jefferson Airplane.
 Scary stuff.
 But this is a movie in which you think you have things figured out, and then the film throws you off for another loop.
 All I'll say, is I didn't expect the country of Mexico to suddenly figure into the twisted role play that Douglas' character gets embroiled.

 Another incredible actioner from Woo and Yun-Fat.
 I think this is a marvel of editing and sound, given two particular standout sequences where the mob descends upon Yun-Fat's character's house, or with the failed sniper chase.
 There's something cruel to be said about this film, given the ironic ending.

-One of my all time favorite horror movies.
+For the late great Charles Laughton both in front of and behind the camera but for a trifecta or horror and suspense.
+One of my all time favorite horror movies and easily one of the least well known.
 I'm so glad Criterion put out a much needed version of this film.
 I only wish more people knew about this chiller, which was groundbreaking for it's time with special makeup effects.
 I love Charles Laughton's performance, because he's not an archetypal mad scientist in Dr. Moreau.
 He's someone who is so singlemindedly attached to his science that he's just a ruthless asshole.
 From his introductory scene where Moreau is on a boat and takes in Allen's character, where Moreau comes off as civilized, pragmatic and restrained to later in the film when he's bossy, demanding and sinister.
 On the surface, he's harmless but underneath, he's anything but.
 This movie's also an achievement of mood and production design.
 I love it's cinematography.

 Easily the first movie boogeyman.
 Robert Mitchum makes for an intense performance as a psychotic preacher hellbent on terrorizing two children for money.
 I loved Lillian Gish, who redefines mother cub as a badass.
 Sadly, actor Charles Laughton, in his one and only directorial debut, was making a movie that people didn't understand yet.
 I love the film's shot composition and the music.
 It's just a really, really great film altogether.